 It’s no surprise that Canadians love their coffee.
 A troubling statistic however, has been highlighted in a recent City of Vancouver report noting that 2.6 million disposable coffee cups are thrown into the trash every week.
 And that’s just in Vancouver.

-The increase in coffee consumption in Canada and around the world poses a serious environmental threat, beyond our local landfills.
-The Climate Institute estimates that without strong action to reduce emissions, climate change and rising temperatures is projected to cut the global area suitable for growing coffee by as much as 50 per cent by 2050.
+The increase in coffee consumption in Canada and around the world poses a serious environmental threat—one beyond our local landfills.
+The Climate Institute estimates that without strong action to reduce emissions, climate change and rising temperatures are projected to cut the global area suitable for growing coffee by as much as 50% by 2050.
 The demand for coffee by that time will have also doubled.

-Five Simple Steps to a Sustainable Daily Coffee Routine:
+Four Simple Steps to a Sustainable Daily Coffee Routine

 1. Buy Fairtrade Certified Organic Coffee